G-Box Midnight MX2 delivers Android 4 on TV in stunning full HD.

 Another common issue is the servers are sometimes not operating at maximum potential.
 For instances, some 3rd party add-ons will be under heavy operating load and users will experience slow buffering.
 Isolate the add-on and perform a buffering test on your MX2.
 If you also have slow buffering, it's more than likely a sign that the server is experience high traffic.
 Remember that we have no control over 3rd party add-ons and so we will not have an ETA of a fix.

 Miracast is a protocol for mirroring one device to another.
-In this case, the MX2 supports miracast for devices that support the miracast protocol.
+In this case, all our units supports miracast for devices that support the miracast protocol.
 To enable miracast, open the Miracast application.
-Once it is opened, on the device you wish to connect choose the device name that matches the device name on the MX2.
+Once it is opened, on the device you wish to connect choose the device name that matches the device name on the unit.
 If prompted, press allow for the device to connect.
 Once the devie

-Note: Samsung's Allshare is not a compatible miracast stream with the MX2.
+Note: Samsung's Allshare is not a compatible miracast stream with the unit.

 If there is no sound on 1.1.6, it is good to verify that the correct audio settings are in place.
 Navigate to the MBox Settings > Advanced > Sound and make sure that "PCM" is the default.